IDIAMath/WP-MATH-MA/docs/multidimensional_integration/3D_general_coordinate_transformation.md

 ### Teacher perspective
-The teacher is able to give a transformation iwth the functions `Tx`,`Ty` and `Tz`  given as a parametrization of the cartesian $x$,$y$ and $z$ using new parameters $u$, $v$ and $w$.
+The teacher is able to give a transformation with the functions `Tx`,`Ty` and `Tz`  given as a parametrization of the cartesian $x$,$y$ and $z$ using new parameters $u$, $v$ and $w$.
 The function needs to be expressed in Maxima/STACK syntax.
+Based on the transformation chosen, the volumes change significantly, allowing for a wide variety of applications.

 The teacher can provide a list of possible values for interval bounds.
 In order to do this, they simply need to modify the entries in the lists specified e.g. change `v1r:rand([1/6,1/3,1/2]);` to `v1r:rand([1/8,1/7,1/3]);`.
 However, the maximal intervals are dependent on the transformation chosen.
+Obviously, the possible interval bounds need to match the geometry in order to allow for sensible solving.
+Within the tasks of this catalogue, angles are generally limited by rational multiples of $\pi$.
+Radiuses or other distances are usually simple rational or integer numbers.

+The teacher can also specify the range of the sliders.
+He can change the lower bound, the value for the inital representation and the upper bound.
+The values are given in the format of a list, e.g.: `u1init: [0,1,4]`.
+In this case the slider can take values between 0 and 4, and is initially set to a value of 1.

 For an explanation of the processing of the values read **Question variables** and **Question text**.